- Community Development

 For more information concerning the floodplain, please feel free to visit the Frequently Asked Questions page.
 If you have any additional questions concerning the floodplain, floodplain development permits, to view the Flood Insurance Rate Maps (FIRM), or improvements within the floodplain, please feel free to contact the Division for assistance.
 Please be aware: the City legally cannot determine if your property is located in the floodplain as this requires either a determination by a Flood Zone Determination Company, your insurance provider or a Registered Missouri Land Surveyor.

 In recognition of the importance of the community’s historic resources, the St. Charles City Council enacted a historic preservation ordinance and created a Historic Landmarks Preservation and Architectural Review Board (HLPARB) for the purpose of preserving and protecting the city’s historic resources for future generations.
 The City has designated 26 individual Landmarks and 6 historic districts containing more than 3,000 properties: the South Main Preservation District, Historic Downtown District, Frenchtown Preservation District, Commons Preservation District, Landmarks Preservation District, and the Extended Historic Preservation District.
 Property owners should consult the accompanying maps to determine if their properties are located in one of these historic districts.
-If so, Landmarks Board approval is required before changes are made to the exterior of any primary or secondary building, such as the replacement of windows, installation of siding or replacement of porches.
+If so, Landmarks Board approval is required before changes are made to the exterior of any primary or secondary building, such as the replacement of windows, doors, decorative elements, installation of siding or replacement of porches.
+Also, in most cases work to the exterior of a house or garage which requires a building permit must receive Landmarks Board approval.
+To determine if the project you are considering requires Landmarks Board approval, please contact staff at 636-949-3228.
+Some work is considered maintenance and may not need approval from Landmarks Board.
 In addition, the Board must approve demolition and new construction, including the installation of fences.

-Design guidelines have been created for each of the districts to assist the HLPARB in conducting its review of projects (see link).
+Design guidelines have been created for each of the districts to assist the HLPARB in conducting its review of projects (South Main Historic Downtown Frenchtown The Commons Extended Historic Preservation District).
 The Secretary of the Interior’s Standards for Rehabilitation (http://www.nps.gov/tps/standards/rehabilitation.htm) are also used by the Board.
 Property owners should use these resources, as well, when making decisions about anticipated work and maintaining their building’s historic character.
 To request Landmarks Board approval of any proposed work, a Certificate of Appropriateness Application should be submitted to the Department of Community Development.
 The HLPARB meets once per month, generally on the third Monday.
-A list of the Board’s meeting dates and deadlines can be accessed here
+A list of the Board’s meeting dates and deadlines can be accessed here.